 The cost for processing a visa is divided into three quantities:

 The Russian Visa Centre offers express delivery of passports to home/business address by courier.
 You can book the service while submitting your visa documents directly at the Russian Visa Centre.
-Extra payment of 600 INR for one passport shall be charged separately from the regular service charge.
-In case of several passports delivery, each passport shall attract surcharge of 100 INR.
-Maximum 5 passports are permitted for delivery in a single parcel.
+Extra payment of 500 INR for one passport shall be charged separately from the regular service charge.

 I recently processed a visa for a 10 day trip to Russia through the Russia Visa Application Center and the cost was: